PervezSH/shield-throw/README.md

 ## About The Project

-Recreated Captain America's Shield Throw ability.
+Recreated Captain America's Shield Throw.
 It also has a player movement script attached to it, for moving the player around and a third-person camera controller script to look around.

 ## Build With